Asteliks/AppleHomeKitADK-ESP32/README.md

 # AppleHomeKitADK-ESP32

-This repository contains my examples of the [HomeKit](https://developer.apple.com/homekit/) framework that is developed by Apple for communicating with and controlling connected accessories in a user’s home using iOS devices.
+This repository contains my examples of the [HomeKit](https://developer.apple.com/homekit/) framework that is developed by Apple for communicating with and controlling connected accessories in a user’s home using iOS devices via the [HomeApp](https://www.apple.com/ios/home/).
 The project uses a [port]( https://github.com/espressif/esp-apple-homekit-adk) of the Apple’s Open source [HomeKit ADK](https://github.com/apple/HomeKitADK) for ESP32 and ESP32S2 by espressif.
 According to Apple license this implementation may be used by any developer for non-commercial use.

 > Note: better descriptions can be found in the specific examples